Nuclear labor issues: Waste Isolation Pilot Plant (WIPP)

 The Waste Isolation Pilot Plant, was designed as a pilot, test study site for deep geologic storage of radioactive waste.
 It is managed by the U.S. Department of Energy (DOE) and currently serves as the nation's only deep geological repository for transuranic (TRU) nuclear waste generated by the military and defense industry.
 It is located in Southern New Mexico near the border of Texas and Mexico.
 It has been disposing of waste 2,150 feet underground in the ancient Permian Sea salt formation since 1999, accepting waste from 22 national atomic legacy sites.
-Designed to last tens thousand years, the WIPP site had its first leak of airborne radioactive materials on February 1, 2014.
+Designed to last tens of thousands of years, the WIPP site had its first leak of airborne radioactive materials on February 1, 2014.
 140 employees working underground at the time were sheltered indoors.
 13 of these tested positive for internal radioactive contamination.
 Internal exposure to radioactive isotopes is more serious than external exposure, as these particles lodge in the body for decades, irradiating the surrounding tissues, thus increasing the risk of future cancers and other health effects.
 A second leak at the plant occurred shortly after the first, releasing plutonium and other radiotoxins, causing concern for communities living near the repository.
 Since opening in 1999, the WIPP "pilot site" has received over 11,000 shipments of TRU waste (transuranic waste).
 During the February 14, 2014 leak, 22 workers were exposed to radioactive materials.
 Don Hancock, Director of the Nuclear Waste Safety Program for the SouthWest Research and information Center describes the theory of how nitrate salts in the "kitty litter" absorbent interacted with plutonium causing the breach of one or more 55-gallon drums stored at WIPP through a chemical reaction that caused an inflagration.
 Fundamental questions remain regarding the Department of Energy's clean up standards for WIPP, as there is not a "clean-up" standard or regulation for the underground site, by either the DOE oversight or the company contracted to oversee the site, Nuclear Waste Partnership.
 Over the past 15 years, 91,000 cubic meters of radioactive waste, and more than 171,000 containers of radioactive waste have been placed at WIPP - more than any other site in the country.